Júlio Resende: Fado-Jazz: 2013 to the present day

 According to Resende, the challenge taken on by Amália por Júlio Resende project was "to bring Fado to the piano (...)
 All pianists have the dream of making a solo record.
 I wanted to make the most personal solo record possible.
-I understand the word "solo" as something that has to do with earth, with roots, with the ground you walk on, that you inhabit.
-Among my earliest musical memories is the voice of Amália singing "A Casa Portuguesa!" or the overwhelming "Estranha Forma de Vida" and she serves as a symbol for this musical journey."
+I understand the word 'solo' as something that has to do with earth, with roots, with the ground you walk on, that you inhabit.
+Among my earliest musical memories is the voice of Amália singing 'A Casa Portuguesa!' or the overwhelming 'Estranha Forma de Vida' and she serves as a symbol for this musical journey."
 The album includes the theme "Medo", a virtual and posthumous duet with Amália Rodrigues, using a recording of the singer's voice with unpublished permission from Valentim de Carvalho.

 Between 2014 and 2016 he undertakes a series of international concerts to present his Amália work.
-With this album, Resende will visit France, Spain, jumping to Mexico, the United States, until reaching Canada and even Japan.
+With this album, Resende visited France, Spain, Mexico, the United States, Canada and Japan.

 In 2015, Júlio Resende continued his exploration of Fado with the album Fado & Further, debuting the album with a show at the Calouste Gulbenkian Foundation in Lisbon, featuring the singers, Moreno Veloso, Sílvia Pérez Cruz and Gisela João.
 The album was portrayed by the Portuguese press as another example of "a natural integration of Portuguese popular music into his pianistic discourse".